Definition: Cirrhosis is a chronic liver disease often associated with alcoholism.

 The doctor may suspect cirrhosis if the patient has a history of alcohol abuse, intravenous drug use, or hepatitis, or if they have bleeding, jaundice, ascites (water that accumulates in the abdomen), or any brain disorder.

 You can be diagnosed with cirrhosis after complications.
-Usually, the doctor can make a diagnosis based on the medical history and physical examination alone.
+Usually, the doctor can diagnose based on the medical history and physical examination alone.

-The doctor can draw blood to look for problems with the electrolytes, blood count, coagulation capacity, or liver and kidney function.
+The doctor can draw blood to look for electrolytes, blood count, coagulation capacity, or liver and kidney function problems.

-Often, routine blood tests may seem normal, however, you can still have this disease.
+Often, routine blood tests may seem ordinary.
+However, you can still have this disease.

-The treatment plan depends on the cause of the cirrhosis, the complications that it experiences, the age and state of health.
+The treatment plan depends on the cause of cirrhosis, the complications that it experiences, the age, and the state of health.

 A combination of the following approaches can be used to treat cirrhosis:

-Medications : Discuss all medications you are taking with your doctor, including prescription and non-prescription medications, supplements, and herbal medications.
+Medications: Discuss all medicines you take with your doctor, including prescription and non-prescription drugs, supplements, and herbal remedies.

-Diet and lifestyle : a healthy diet to avoid malnutrition.
-Reduce the consumption of salt to avoid stomach swelling (ascites) and legs (edema).
+Diet and lifestyle: a healthy diet to avoid malnutrition.
+Reduce salt consumption to prevent stomach swelling (ascites) and legs (edema).

 Stop taking anything that may damage the liver, such as certain medications.
 Of vital importance, stop drinking alcohol, as it can further damage the liver.

-Liver transplant : not all people with cirrhosis need a liver transplant.
-However, the main cause of liver transplants is cirrhosis caused by hepatitis C or alcohol abuse.
+Liver transplant: not all people with cirrhosis need a liver transplant.
+However, the leading cause of liver transplants is cirrhosis caused by hepatitis C or alcohol abuse.

-For patients who need a transplant, a section of the liver or the entire liver, they can be replaced with a healthy liver or liver section of another person.
+For patients who need a transplant, a section of the liver or the entire liver can be replaced with a healthy liver or liver section of another person.